 Zoology is the study of animals, from the simplest invertebrates to the largest land or marine mammals.
 Simple animals often provide models for the study of higher, more complex species (including humans) and help drive basic research that transcends the subject boundaries.
 Animals interact with each other and with their environment, forming complex relationships such that zoologists need a broad understanding of the living world, life processes and the animal kingdom.
+Importantly, zoonotic diseases are an ever growing threat to human health.
 Exciting progress is being made in animal biology and behaviour, animal health and welfare and in the management of animal communities, making this the perfect time to study Zoology.

 Zoologists at QUB have the opportunity to avail of the strong international links with Universities in South Africa, America and Canada

 - Zoologists at QUB have the opportunity to avail of the strong international links with Universities in South Africa, America and Canada.
-In addition there is the opportunity to volunteer or carry out projects at many international sites including the elephant sanctuary in Thailand, as well as many other countries through Operation Wallacea.
+In addition there is the opportunity to volunteer or carry out projects at many international sites including the elephant sanctuary in Thailand, African Wildlife rehabilitation in Namibia and South Africa as well as many other countries through Operation Wallacea.

 - The most generally appropriate professional body for graduate biologists is the Society of Biology, the leading professional body representing practising scientists, students at all levels and professionals in academia, industry and education.